UKHomeOffice/callisto-accruals-restapi/docs/containers/balance-calculator/orchestration/index.md

 Responsible for reading TimeCard events from the `callisto-timecard` topic

 #### Orchestrator
-Receives TimeCard events from the consumer and coordinates the updating of the balances of all relevent Accrual instances.
+Receives TimeCard events from the consumer and coordinates the updating of the balances of all relevant Accrual instances.

 The Orchestrator is responsible for ensuring that all Accrual instances have been persisted which is a result of a successful application of the logical steps outlined below.

 - Successful processing - if all of the logical steps outlined below succeed then the Orchestrator must tell the TimeCard events consumer to release the TimeCard event from the topic.

 - Failed processing - if any of the logical steps outlined below fails then the Orchestrator must tell the TimeCard events consumer to hold on to the TimeCard event from the topic.
 At this point the Orchestrator should try to reprocesses the event.
-Note that the process outlined below as a series of logical steps plus the alogorthm that is referecned below are designed to be idempotent.
-Therefore simply reprocessing the event until success can be done indefintiluy
+Note that the process outlined below as a series of logical steps plus the algorithm that is referenced below are designed to be idempotent.
+Therefore simply reprocessing the event until success can be done indefinitely

 Since the process outlined above has a dependency on the `callisto-accrual-restapi` it is possible that there could be a persistent failure to complete the process.

-The implementation should guard against this by using a combination of an [exponential backoff retry for transative errors and a circuit breaker for handling persistant failure](https://dzone.com/articles/understanding-retry-pattern-with-exponential-back)
+The implementation should guard against this by using a combination of an [exponential back off retry for transitive errors and a circuit breaker for handling persistent failure](https://dzone.com/articles/understanding-retry-pattern-with-exponential-back)

 #### Accrual Type identifier
-This is intended to an implementtion of the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) because the alogorithm for determing which Accrual type a TimeCard event should effect varies by Accrual type.
-On this basis it is envisaged that there will be a series of concrete implementations of an Accrual Type identifer interface and the Orchestroatr simply cylces through each asking if the TimeCard event ties to the given Accrual type that the implementation knows about.
+This is intended to an implementation of the [strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) because the algorithm for determining which Accrual type a TimeCard event should effect varies by Accrual type.
+On this basis it is envisaged that there will be a series of concrete implementations of an Accrual Type identifier interface and the Orchestrator simply cycles through each asking if the TimeCard event ties to the given Accrual type that the implementation knows about.

 More detail on the specifics of identifying each type of Accrual can be found in [accrual-type-identification.md](./accrual-type-identification.md)